 Importance of knowing price sensitivity

-Knowing the price sensitivity of your product will help you determine how much value you are creating in it by revealing your customers’ willingness to pay.
+Knowing your product’s price sensitivity will help you determine how much value you are creating in it by revealing your customers’ willingness to pay.

-Without an understanding of price sensitivity, you have no way of knowing whether your product development efforts are producing increased value, i.e., whether customers are actually interested in the features you are creating.
+Without understanding price sensitivity, you have no way of knowing whether your product development efforts are producing increased value, i.e., whether customers are actually interested in the features you are creating.

 Regardless of the methodology, keep in mind that there is no magic strategy for determining price sensitivity.
 The data you collect is based on perceptions of value that can vary dramatically from person to person.